TREASURIES-Prices up on retail sales, safety bid

 safe-haven U.S. government debt.

-billion to promote growth.
-The BoJ also set a goal of 1 percent
+$130 billion to promote growth.
+It set a goal of 1 percent

 consumer price inflation to pull the economy out of deflation.